-- 1.2 WaterAid's vision is of a world where everyone, everywhere has safe water, sanitation and hygiene. - 1.3 Our mission is to transform the lives of the poorest and most marginalised people by improving access to safe water, sanitation and hygiene. - 1.4 Our values define our culture and unite us across the many countries in which we work who we are, what we do and how we do it.
+- 1.2 WaterAid's vision is of a world where everyone, everywhere has safe and sustainable water, sanitation and hygiene. - 1.3 Our mission is to transform lives through sustainable safe water, sanitation and hygiene. - 1.4 Our values define our culture and unite us across the many countries in which we work who we are, what we do and how we do it.